codemacabre/codemacabre-com/src/writing/to-read.md

 ---
 title: To read
 date: 2024-03-09T10:30Z
-description: "A list of physical books, audiobooks and ebooks I have yet to read."
+description: "A list of audiobooks, ebooks and physical books I have yet to finish."
 ---

 I own a _lot_ of books and I don't read anywhere near as quickly as I used to.
 Here's my embarrassingly long list of books I own but haven't yet finished.
 I'm hoping that posting this publicly will serve as encouragement to actually finish reading them!